Great Road Trips for The End of Summer

 Virginia Beach, VA

-While a trip to Wildwood is always fun, it might be chilly in April.
-Head about seven hours south to Virginia Beach and you’ll likely enjoy outdoor time a little more with average temps in the high 60s.
+Head about seven hours south to Virginia Beach and you’ll enjoy some top-tier outdoor time.
 On top of typical boardwalk fun, amusement rides and arcade games, you can also try hang gliding at Virginia Hang Gliding, great for kids as young as age four.
 The Virginia Aquarium and Marine Science Center is packed with hands-on exhibits, a nature path and even zip lining.
 It’s also worth a short drive to Busch Gardens in Williamsburg for more thrill rides and rollercoaster fun with your crew.

 The Berkshires, MA

 This section of western Massachusetts is a must if you’re looking for a scenic outdoor getaway.
-Spring is the perfect time to visit Hancock Shaker Village in Pittsfield, where the kids can meet newborn piglets, lambs, calves and chicks.
+Visit Hancock Shaker Village in Pittsfield, where the kids can meet piglets, lambs, calves and chicks.
 Be sure to stop by the Berkshire Botanical Garden in Stockbridge to see what’s in bloom before hiking a local trail.
 Look for more than 135 species of wildflowers at Hebert Arboretum in Pittsfield.
-And plan to hit up the local museums and a farm-to-fork restaurant, like the Red Lion Inn.
+And plan to hit up the local museums and a farm-to-table restaurant, like the Red Lion Inn.

 Photos Courtesy: ©istockphoto.com / SeanPavonePhoto / Orchidpoet / DelmasLehman / Joseph Binder / DenisTangneyJr / jdwfoto